GodelTech/auth-service/.github/CONTRIBUTING.md

 ```bash
 poetry shell
 ```
 Poetry keeps virtualenvs in `$HOME/.cache/pypoetry/virtualenvs` by default.
-If you use VSCode, you'll need to point it at this path for it to recognize the virtualenv.
+If you use VSCode, you'll need to point it at this path for it to recognize the virtualenv: add `"python.venvPath": "$HOME/.cache/pypoetry/virtualenvs"` to your settings.

-**Note:** the project has a [`.python-version`](https://github.com/GodelTech/auth-service/blob/main/.python-version) file - if you use `pyenv` to manage your python versions, it will use the version pinned in the file.
+**Note:** the project has a [`.python-version`](https://github.com/GodelTech/auth-service/blob/main/.python-version) file - if you use `pyenv` to manage your python versions, it will try to use the version pinned in the file.

 ## Running the project locally